Gaukler/PlainRenderer/README.md

 * Real time diffuse GI, by tracing SDF representation of scene and denoising
 * Cook-Torrance BRDF using GGX-distribution, correlated smith geometry term and multiscattering approximation
-* Temporal Anti Aliasing using an exponential history buffer and efficient bicubic sampling
+* Temporal Anti Aliasing using an exponential history buffer and bicubic sampling
 * Physically based sky rendering using luts and multiscattering approximation
 * Physically based light and camera units and histogram based automatic exposure
 * Volumetric lighting using froxels